Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 - Pre-requisite is a valid `*.yml` build pipeline from previous step.

 - Select all the content of the `Build.yml`.
-- In GitHub Copilot Chat, type the following command.
+- In GitHub Copilot Chat, click **+** to clear prompt history, then type the following command.

     ```
     Deploy to Azure